rdentato/skp/README.md

 ## Level 2: Scanning
 The `skp` function greatly simplifies extracting elements from a text string.
-Sometimes, however, is more useful to continously a block of text.
+Sometimes, however, is more useful to continously match a block of text.

 There is a form of the skp function that does this: